 - Wall framing: Wall framing is the simple framing for the walls.
 You have to project the laser beam wherever you want your wall to be.

 - Ceiling: The ceiling of the frame is constructed with a different method.
-It the structure or layout of the roof of the building or property you are going to construct.
+It is the structure or layout of the roof of the building or property you will construct.

 Things You Will Need:

 Before going out for framing, make sure to carry out these (below) things with you.
 I am listing them below.

 - Laser level: This is undoubtedly the main thing in your toolbox.
 You can use a simple green beam laser level for the best result.
 You can choose the laser level according to your working needs.
 One more thing, we had a much better framing experience with the self-leveling laser level.

 - Marker: You will have to mark the points according to the laser lines.
 That’s why do not forget to keep a marker in your too box.